-We asked Bernard Nazarmukhamedov to tell us how one begins the journey of a DJ and what is important for those just considering the profession to understand.
+We asked Bernar Nazarmukhamedov to explain where the path of a DJ truly begins and what those considering the profession should understand from the outset.

 "Music has been with me since childhood"

-I wouldn't say I feel a grand celebration on this date.
-But for me, it's a warm day because it's like a worldwide emphasis on the profession I've dedicated myself to.
-It's also an occasion to meet with loved ones and gladly play a charity set in support of children.
+I wouldn't say that I see this date as some grand celebration.
+But for me it is a warm and meaningful day, because it serves as a worldwide reminder of the profession to which I have devoted myself.
+It is also an opportunity to meet close friends and happily play a charity set in support of children.

-Many circumstances led me to this profession, which began to take shape in childhood.
-Music always played in our creative family.
-I remember how, as a six-year-old child, I already knew how to turn on the vinyl record player, carefully place the record without smudging it with my hands, and cautiously set the needle on the spinning disc.
-That's also when I began to distinguish music: I could tell French chanson from jazz or from classical works, for example, by Wolfgang Amadeus Mozart.
+Many circumstances led me to this profession, and they began taking shape back in childhood.
+Music was always present in our creative family.
+I remember being six years old and already knowing how to switch on a vinyl turntable, carefully place a record without touching its surface, and gently lower the needle onto the spinning disc.
+Even then, I had begun to distinguish between different kinds of music: I could tell French chanson apart from jazz or classical works such as those by Wolfgang Amadeus Mozart.

-Then there was music school.
-Seven years of piano class, a couple of years of classical guitar.
-And in 1994, when I was 14, I first started working in a children's camp in the radio booth and in the evenings played music on the dance floor using an "Elektronika-322" tape deck with audio cassettes.
-Back then, I still didn't know what DJing and mixing were, and the first albums by DJ Bobo and Haddaway were playing then.
+Then came music school: seven years of piano lessons and a couple of years of classical guitar.
+In 1994, when I was fourteen, I first worked in the radio booth at a children’s summer camp, playing music at evening dances on an Elektronika-322 cassette recorder.
+At the time, I still had no idea what DJing or beatmatching were, while the first albums by DJ Bobo and Haddaway were playing everywhere.

-Later came the School of Dramatic Art at the Ilkhom Theatre.
-There we studied vocals, dance, participated in musical performances, played percussion and piano.
-Music literally surrounded me from all sides.
+Later came the School of Dramatic Arts at the Ilkhom Theatre.
+We studied vocals and dance, took part in musical productions, and played percussion and piano.
+Music quite literally surrounded me from every direction.

-All of this gradually formed what is essential to becoming a DJ: a sense of rhythm, timing, harmony, and ear.
+All of this gradually shaped the qualities without which it is impossible to become a DJ: a sense of rhythm, timing, harmony and musical ear.

 Bernard Nazarmuhamedov

-There are many myths surrounding DJing, one of them is that it all starts with technique.
-However, the foundation of the work is the ability to listen and hear.
+There are plenty of myths surrounding DJing, one of them being that it all starts with gear.
+In reality, the foundation of the craft lies in the ability to listen and truly hear music.

-Of course, I remember the turning points that influenced my taste.
-One of them was 1989, when Michael Jackson's album Thriller reached me.
-Since then, I have loved the track Billie Jean for life.
+Of course, I remember the moments that shaped my taste.
+One of them came in 1989, when Michael Jackson's album Thriller reached me.
+Since then, Billie Jean has never left me.

-Turn it up loud and listen closely—not just to the song, but to its structure.
-Pay attention to the bass line.
-To how the pads come in, how the guitar enters, how the drum section is built.
-Listen to how the backing vocals and individual vocal exclamations work.
-And then you'll be amazed at how it's all done with simultaneous simplicity and genius, and that's precisely why this track captivates millions of hearts to this day.
+Turn it up and listen closely: not just to the song itself, but to its structure.
+Pay attention to the bassline.
+Notice how the pads come in, how the guitar enters, how the drum section is built.
+Listen to how the backing vocals work, and the individual vocal phrases.
+You will find yourself marvelling at how something so simple is simultaneously so brilliant, and that is exactly why this track still captivates millions of hearts to this day.

-The ability to hear a track's structure comes with experience.
-The main thing in this matter is not to stop listening to music and analyzing what exactly gives you "goosebumps."
+T he ability to hear the structure of a track comes with experience.
+The key is never to stop listening to music and analysing what exactly creates those “goosebumps”.

-Another important moment happened later, in 1997, when I started promoting my first parties at "Ilkhom."
-That's when I met my friend and mentor Gleb Deev, who caused a revolution in my musical consciousness.
-I discovered a huge number of styles, and most importantly, I learned to distinguish harmonies that touch a raw nerve and grip you to the core.
-It turned out there isn't just jazz.
-There's Nu-Jazz, Acid Jazz, Future Jazz, Jazz House: a whole world of sound.
-At the same time, CDs began to appear, and my music collection and musical consciousness began to expand.
+Another important point came later, in 1997, when I began promoting my first parties at Ilkhom.
+That was when I met my friend and mentor Gleb Deev, who revolutionised my musical consciousness.
+I discovered an enormous range of styles and, most importantly, learned to recognise harmonies that truly touch people and reach deep inside them.
+I realised there was not simply jazz, but Nu Jazz, Acid Jazz, Future Jazz and Jazz House; an entire universe of sound.
+Around the same time, CDs began to appear, and both my music collection and my musical awareness expanded significantly.

 Bernard Nazarmukhamedov

-Of course, the next question inevitably arises — what about equipment?
-Do you need expensive decks, controllers, and vinyl to start playing?
+Naturally, the next question arises: what about equipment?
+Do you need expensive mixers, controllers or vinyl to get started?

 image

-My first equipment was a Behringer DJM-600 mixer and a Pioneer CDJ-200 player; it was on these that I learned to mix tracks.
-I didn't have a mentor to explain how to properly set the CUE, what position to keep the Low/Mid/High EQs in, and when to raise the crossfader.
+My first setup was a Behringer DJM-600 mixer and a Pioneer CDJ-200 player.
+That was where I learned to mix tracks.
+I had no mentor to explain how to set a cue point correctly, where to place the Low/Mid/High EQs or when to bring in the crossfader.
 I had to figure everything out on my own.

-I spent hours observing DJs at work in various clubs and then tried to replicate it, going through a process of trial and error.
-Of course, nowadays technology can do everything for me with the press of a sync button, but I don't want to deceive myself or the audience.
-I am inspired to create using classic techniques, even on a controller.
-Many people think a DJ just presses a few buttons, but skillfully performing magic so a person doesn't notice how the music changed—that technique is achieved through persistent training.
-In theater they say, 'Rehearsal is my love.'
-Mastery is achieved through long and meticulous rehearsals.
+I spent hours watching DJs work in different clubs and then tried to repeat what I had seen, learning through trial and error.
+Of course, nowadays technology can do everything for me with a single press of the sync button, but I do not want to deceive either myself or the audience.
+I am inspired by creating through classic techniques, even on a controller.

 Bernard Nazarmukhamedov

-Starting the journey today has become easier: there are DJ schools with modern equipment, and many professionals take on students individually.
+Today, starting out has become much easier: there are DJ schools with modern equipment, and many professionals teach students privately.

 Bernard Nazarmukhamedov

-Yet the profession retains its own romance.
-For example, vinyl.
+Yet, the profession still retains its own romance.
+Vinyl, for example.

-If you want to play on vinyl, constant monitoring of vinyl stores worldwide is necessary, buying at least ten records a month to update your playlist.
-Then it's a matter of price and delivery.
+If you want to play vinyl, you need to constantly monitor record shops around the world and buy at least ten records a month to keep updating your playlist.
+After that, it simply becomes a matter of cost and delivery.

-The availability of cheap "digital" and the sync button literally flooded the scene with huge competition.
-Many people started playing "for 300 thousand" appeared.
-But over time, the audience still begins to distinguish exclusive quality and taste.
-And only persistent, purposeful, and daily work leads to results.
-Very cliché, right?
+The accessibility of cheap digital music and the sync button has flooded the scene with competition.
+Many people now play for a pittance.
+But over time, audiences still begin to recognise genuine quality and taste.
+And only persistent, focused, daily work leads to results.
+Very banal, isn't it?

 Bernard Nazarmukhamedov

-The thrilling moment of the first set for many DJs is something they both eagerly anticipate and fear.
-Hours of practice and, finally, the encounter with the most unpredictable part of the profession—the audience.
+For many DJs, the first set is something they both eagerly await and deeply fear.
+After hours of practice comes, at last, the most unpredictable part of the profession: the audience.

-I always prepare new sets.
-First, I carefully compile lists, select tracks, and then arrange the set according to dynamics and style.
+always prepare new sets.
+First I carefully compile lists and select tracks, and only then arrange the set according to dynamics and style.

 Bernard Nazarmukhamedov